reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

     @Target({ElementType.TYPE})
     public @interface Role { .. }
     ```
-    The various self explanatory element types are - ANNOTATION_TYPE, CONSTRUCTOR, FIELD, LOCAL_VARIABLE, METHOD, PACKAGE, PARAMETER, TYPE (Class).
+    The various self-explanatory element types are - ANNOTATION_TYPE, CONSTRUCTOR, FIELD, LOCAL_VARIABLE, METHOD, PACKAGE, PARAMETER, TYPE (Class).

     5. @Retention - Specifies when the annotation is discarded.

-        SOURCE - The annotation is used at compile time and discarded at run-time.
+        SOURCE - The annotation is used at compile-time and discarded at run-time.
         CLASS - The annotation is stored in the class file at compile time and discarded at run time.
         RUNTIME - The annotation is retained at run-time.

-    If we needed an annotation to only provide error checking at compile time like @Override we would use SOURCE.
+    If we needed an annotation to only provide error checking at compile-time like @Override we would use SOURCE.
 If we need an annotation to provide functionality at run-time such as @Test in Junit we would use RUNTIME.

 ### Annotation Categories